Adolescent Recovery-Oriented Systems of Care

 Staff and Faculty

-The AROSC sites will work with expert coaches, faculty, and staff to assess and build recovery capital principles and practices within their programs.
-Sites can expect to receive individualized training and technical assistance throughout the project period from experts in adolescent development, recovery principles, JTC best practices, mental health, and recovery high schools.
+The AROSC sites worked with expert coaches, faculty, and staff to assess and build recovery capital principles and practices within their programs.
+Sites received individualized training and technical assistance throughout the project period from experts in adolescent development, recovery principles, juvenile drug treatment court best practices, mental health, and recovery high schools.

-- Travis Williams, M.S., project director, juvenile training and technical assistance, Treatment Court Institute, All Rise
+- Travis Williams, M.S., project director, Juvenile Treatment Court Project, Treatment Court Institute, All Rise

 - Martha-Elin Blomquist, Ph.D., senior site manager, NCJFCJ